 - Programmer for Arduino

-I can recommend the cheap USB to TTL adapter for the job.
+As the programming cable the cheap USB to TTL adapter have done a great job for me.
 Search in Ebay for “USB to TTL Arduino” and you’ll get a ton of choices, here’s a example:

 Wiring of programmer to Arduino is as follows: